Saeel-Dhatrak/reactTodo/src/components/notes/javareactnotes.md

 - To transmit user details to a list of users, we need to include these details within our request.
 To achieve this, we must use an annotation named `@RequestBody`.
 This annotation specifies that a method parameter should be associated with the body of the web request.
 Our request will contain a body that encapsulates all the necessary user details to be added, which will then be mapped to the **User** bean.
 - In our *UserDaoService*, we are required to implement a `saveUser()` method.
 This method will involve adding the details received from the client to the list of users.
 - To automate the assignment of user ID's dynamically without manual intervention, we'll introduce a variable named *usersCount*.
-This variable will be utilized to increment the IDs within the static user list, as illustrated below.
+This variable will be utilized to increment the ID's within the static user list, as illustrated below.
 - ```java
     private static int usersCount = 0;